fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 Explicit vs implicit
 --------------------

 In the code above, we have to explicitly retrieve the results by calling `value` on the futures/threads.
-This isn't quite what we're after - they're *explicit* futures rather than *implicit* ones.
+This means they're *explicit* futures rather than *implicit* ones.

-This might not seem like much of an issue, but consider what would happen if we wanted to pass one of the results to another piece of code.
+This might not seem like much of an issue, but let's say we want to pass one of the results on to another piece of code.
 We could either:

-1. Call `value` on the future and directly pass along the result.
+1. Call `value` on the future, and pass along the result directly.
 2. Pass along the future, and let the other piece of code call `value` when it needs the result.

-Neither of these options is very good.
+Neither of these options are very good.
 The first can result in suboptimal performance, because we're calling `value` before we really need to (remember that `value` might block execution if the result isn't ready yet).

-The second is isn't very good either, because it limits the reusability of the other piece of code (which would now only be able to work with futures).
+The second option limits the reusability of the other piece of code, as it would now only work with futures.

 Implicit futures don't have either of these issues.
 The code that uses them can remain blissfully ignorant of what they are, and no blocking will occur until the result is actually used (i.e. a method is called on it).